-Employee engagement has been a blisteringly hot topic in 2021.
+Employee engagement has been a blisteringly hot topic.
 Gallup’s annual State of the Global Workplace report noted that – around the world - employee engagement is dismally low.
 The researchers found that just 20% of full-time workers feel enthused and motivated by their jobs.

 That global apathy affects productivity, innovation and, ultimately, revenues.
 But, in trying to address this decline, the term “employee engagement” has itself come under fire.
 Those who dislike it say that it suggests a particular and unhelpful, assumption about the relationship between employer and employee.
 They see engagement as shorthand for the attempt to persuade employees to support their company’s vision, purpose, and goals.

 Elliot Nelson, a partner at the Human Resources experts, KennedyFitch describes it in these terms: “Employee engagement asks the question, Here’s what we did.
 How happy are you?”

 Seen in these terms, engagement is a one-way street.
 The argument is that, if you want to see genuine and dynamic employee commitment and contribution, it’s not enough to seek buy-in to the company’s goals.
 The company must also understand, and connect with, the individual purpose of the employee.